 - Legal Documents We must complete a review of the condominium legal documents, including the bylaws and declaration

 - Presale Requirements: Fannie Mae requires that 50% of the units be under contract to owner occupants.
-Freddie Mac requires that 70% of the units be sold and settled to owner occupants, however we are able to apply for a variance to reduce the minimum to 30%
+Freddie Mac also requires 50% of the units be sold and settled to owner occupants, however we are able to apply for a variance to waive the presale requirement.

 - Condition of the building if it’s a conversion: If the property is a conversion of an existing building, we need the architectural/engineering report.
 This document describes the condition of the building.
 If the developer redid all the systems including the electrical, plumbing, heating and cooling, etc, the project will likely be classified as a gut renovation.
 If the developer did a cosmetic conversion without replacing all the systems, then the property is a non-gut renovation.
 Gut renovations are eligible with both Fannie Mae and Freddie Mac.
 Non-gut renovations are eligible with Freddie Mac, and are only eligible with Fannie Mae if the developer submits the project to Fannie Mae for the PERS approval.